Ashlalala/aajonusnet/md/QNA/Q&A Of May 29, 2011.md

 So you just cross them like this and your whole body can come under; I go under to here.

-G:(Inaudible).
+G: (Inaudible).

-A:Oh yes it will, you watch.
+A: Oh yes it will, you watch.

 G: So, I can get it up to my neck?

 A: No, you can get it up to here.

-G:Take your clothes off in the water and (Inaudible)?
+G: Take your clothes off in the water and (Inaudible)?

 A: I put a rubber stopper and then I cut it right off at the top, so it only has this much,way up to the top of that hole.
 So, that water can go all the way up that point without leaking out slowly.

-G:So you’re sitting for 60 minutes up to here.
+G: So you’re sitting for 60 minutes up to here.

-A:Up to here.
+A: Up to here.

-G:And you’ve submerged your entire body?
+G: And you’ve submerged your entire body?

-A:Yes.
+A: Yes.

-A:Well, in the bath you have to keep it warming it, but I have got a hot tub and manipulate it.
+A: Well, in the bath you have to keep it warming it, but I have got a hot tub and manipulate it.

 G: They’ve just started chlorinating San Diego’s bath water.
 And they’re…

-A:I thought you got that stopped again.
+A: I thought you got that stopped again.

-G:No.
+G: No.

 G: They finally did it.